ambroise-leclerc/GDIStreaming/README.md

 # GrayscaleNoise Application

-A Windows application that generates and displays real-time grayscale noise patterns using GDI and network communication.
+A Windows application that generates and displays real-time grayscale noise patterns using GDI and network communication, with support for multicasting to multiple server instances.

 ## Features

 - Real-time grayscale noise generation at 25 FPS
 - Client-server architecture using TCP/IP
+- Support for multicasting to multiple server instances
+- Configurable server ports via command line
 - Windows GDI-based rendering
 - FPS counter display
-- Resolution: 792x793 pixels

 ## Requirements